 - Gain leadership experience through volunteer opportunities or extracurricular activities

-- Prepare for and take standardized tests (if applicable)
+- Prepare for and take standardized tests like the SAT or ACT (if applicable)

 - Retake standardized tests to earn a higher score (if applicable)